nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 They're sort of like definitions, although people are going to yell at me if I actually say they're definitions.
-And one thing that was kind of weird about item fragments is that it used to be that a-- if you wrote, like, a function, a top level function, it wouldn't be considered an item that was valid in an implementation block -- for somewhat stupid reasons, and that's now been fixed.
+And one thing that was kind of weird about item fragments is that it used to be that a— if you wrote, like, a function, a top level function, it wouldn't be considered an item that was valid in an implementation block — for somewhat stupid reasons, and that's now been fixed.
 But I think this gets at a bigger point, which is: there are a bunch of things in Rust in both 1.42 and 1.43, where the changes are to add support for more syntactic things, like a top level function that takes a reference to self,